larsenpedersen/coffee-grinder-timer/README.md

 # Coffee Grinder Timer ☕️

-The project was started when I bought a used Mazzer Super Jolly and wanted to mod it an control it based on time.
+The project was started when I bought a used Mazzer Super Jolly and wanted to mod it and control it based on time.
+I removed the doser from the grinder, added a funnel, had the grinder repainted, and started working on this project.

 The project is built in Visual Studio Code.